 Under SB 35, the City must review applications for qualifying housing developments within a statutory timeframe.
 The City must first determine if the project is eligible for streamlined approval.
 If the application is eligible for review under SB 35, the City must review the project within 90 days after an application submittal for projects of 150 or fewer units, or within 180 days for larger projects.

 Ministerial review is based on compliance with set, objective standards and cannot involve subjective judgment.
 Qualifying projects are also not subject to environmental review under the California Environmental Quality Act.

 What are objective standards?

 "Objective zoning standards" and "objective design review standards" involve no personal or subjective judgment by a public official and are uniformly verifiable by reference to an external and uniform benchmark or criterion available and knowable by both the development applicant or proponent and the public official prior to submittal.
 Examples of objective standards include, but are not limited to, building setbacks, building height, and parking requirements.

 What are density bonuses, concessions, and incentives under State Housing Laws?

 Under state law (Gov. Code, section 65915), qualifying affordable housing projects may seek a density bonus to increase the maximum allowed density for the housing project.
 A request for density bonus has been submitted by the Project applicant here to increase the density of the Project to 67 units.
 Under the same state law, a qualifying housing applicant may seek concessions or incentives relieving the Project applicant of certain development standards in order to encourage affordable housing units.
-The City is generally required to approve such incentives unless certain findings can be made by the City supporting the disapproval.
 As noted above, the Project applicant is seeking relief from the City’s zoning code to allow both office and residential use on the ground floor.